 Green Skills has also begun preparing plans for the proposed eco-camp facility at Tootanellup.
 The initial layout was designed and mapped by Basil Schur and Maren Heckel, with valuable input from Dr David Deeley.
 Green Skills then commissioned Sally Malone; an Albany based landscape designer. to assist with some initial concept designs for the proposed gazebo, camp kitchen and compost toilet/shed at the chosen camp site area.
 Once finalized Green Skills plans to seek funding to implement this eco campground.
-Photos, plan and designs are set out in the Appendix below.
+Photos, plan and designs are set out below and in an Appendix to this report.